ga4gh/vrs/docs/source/terms_and_model.rst

 term as used by the genetics and/or bioinformatics communities as available.
 When a term has multiple such definitions, we explicitly choose one of them for the purposes of computational modelling.
-We then explicitly define the modelling definition (**computational definition**) that reformulates the community definition in terms of information content.
-We then translate each of these computational definitions into precise specifications for the (**information model**).
+We then define the **computational definition** that reformulates the community definition in terms of information content.
+Finally, we translate each of these computational definitions into precise specifications for the (**information model**).
 Terms are ordered "bottom-up" so that definitions depend only on previously-defined terms.

 .. note:: The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL
           NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and